Policy Gradients for Cumulative Prospect Theory in Reinforcement Learning: From Classical RL To CPT-RL

 \textbf{(c) A probability distortion function~$w : [0,1] \to [0,1]$.} This is a continuous non-decreasing weight function that distorts the probability distributions of the gain and loss variables.
-This function typically captures the human tendency to overestimate the probability of rare events and underestimate the probability of more certain ones.
-Similarly to the utility function, we denote by $w^+$ (resp. $w^-$) the function that warps the cumulative distribution function for gains (resp.for losses).
-Both functions are required to be defined on $[0,1]$, with values in $[0,1]$ and to be non-decreasing, continuous, with $w^+(0)=w^-(0)=0$ and $w^-(1)=w^-(1)=1$.
-Examples of such weights functions in the litterature include $w:p\mapsto p^\eta (p^\eta +(1-p)^\eta)^{-\frac{1}{\eta}}$ (\cite{kahneman-tversky79}) and $w:p\mapsto \exp(-(-\ln(p)^\eta)$ (\cite{prelec}) where~$\eta\in (0,1)$ is a hyperparameter.
-We refer the reader to appendix~\ref{appdx:cpt-val-examples} for examples and plots of utility and probability weight functions.
+Monotonicity here preserves ordering: it is natural to suppose that events with (truly) higher probability remain perceived as more probable than less truly probable ones after distortion.
+This distortion function~$w$ typically captures the human tendency to overestimate the probability of rare events and underestimate the probability of more certain ones.
+Similarly to the utility function, we denote by $w_+$ (resp. $w_-$) the function that warps the cumulative distribution function for gains (resp.for losses).
+Both functions are required to be defined on $[0,1]$, with values in $[0,1]$ and to be non-decreasing, continuous, with $w_+(0)=w_-(0)=0$ and $w_+(1)=w_-(1)=1$.
+Examples of such weights functions in the literature include $w:p\mapsto p^\eta (p^\eta +(1-p)^\eta)^{-\frac{1}{\eta}}$ \citep{kahneman-tversky79} and $w:p\mapsto \exp(-(-\ln p)^\eta)$ \citep{prelec} where~$\eta\in (0,1)$ is a hyperparameter.
+We refer the reader to App.~\ref{appdx:cpt-val-examples} for examples and plots of utility and probability weight functions.\\